Skip to content

 - "langgraph": Use an agent based on the LangGraph framework.

-- "vanilla": Use the framework-less ('from scratch') agent implementation.
+- "native": Use the framework-less ('from scratch') agent implementation.

 """